rob-blackbourn/bareASGI/docs/server_sent_events.rst

 Server sent events can be implemented by providing an endpoint with an async generator.

-The following program provides an endpoint `test_page` for the html document which contains the JavaScript code to create the `EventSource` with a url served by the `test_events` function.
+The following program provides an endpoint `test_page` for the html document which contains the JavaScript code to create the `EventSource` with a url served by the `test_events`function.
 This function returnes as the body an async generator which sends the time every second.
-When the event souurce is closed the task will be cancelled and the function exits.
+When the event source is closed the task will be cancelled and the function exits.

 events end